-As a child, my mom insisted I pen a handwritten note thanking my Grandma Schmitt for her birthday present before I even dreamed of going out to play.
+As a child, my mom insisted I pen a handwritten note thanking my Grandma Schmitt for a birthday present.
+I was told to do it before I went outside to play.
 I wasn’t happy – that thank you note stood between me and the game of kickball going down in my neighborhood.
-But the next time I visited my grandma, the note was taped to her avocado green fridge.
+But the next time I visited my grandma, the note was taped to her avocado green refrigerator fridge.
 She told me it made her smile every time she walked past.
-I learned that day that penning a well-written thank you note is an important skill.
+That made me feel so good.

-First, writing a thank you note after an interview is given (carry stationary with you, stamp ready, and drop it in the mail before you head home).
+First, writing a thank you note after an interview should be a given.
+Carry stationary with you (with a stamp on the envelope), and drop it in the mail before you head home.

-I’ve seen a number of excellent candidates not invited back because they didn’t send a follow up email thanking the panel after the first round of interviews.
+I’ve seen many excellent candidates not invited back.
+Why?
+Because they didn’t send a follow up email thanking the panel after the first round of interviews.
 Don’t let this be you.
 Send an email to each person you interviewed with.
-It doesn’t have to be long.
-Include one detail from the interview per person along with your interest in the position.
+It doesn’t have to be long – one detail of the interview per person along with your interest in the position.
 Be sure to spell check it.

-Fast forward.
 The thank you notes helped and you got the job.
 You’re meeting lots of new coworkers, whether on a Zoom call or in the office.
 A new acquaintance sticks out by something they’ve said to you.
 They offered you a piece of good advice or an interesting strategy.
-Don’t let the moment pass.
-Drop them a note thanking them for taking the time to get to know you better.
+Don’t let the moment pass – drop them a note thanking them for taking the time to get to know you better.

 These days, with so many emails sitting in our inboxes, receiving a handwritten note in the mail is a real treat.
 People will remember the gesture.
 I have a stack of thick flat note cards I pull out every couple of months to write notes.
-I use them to jot down a memory, mention a recent social media post or just to say hello.
+I jot down a memory, mention a recent social media post or say hello.

 When I started Bee Young Comms, I hand wrote more than 250 notes to friends, family and past colleagues.
 Each note included a handwritten message and a business card.
-Not only did I receive a number of congratulatory texts and emails, I also picked up several clients and referrals.
-I followed up on those referrals with an additional note of gratitude.
+I received many congratulatory texts and emails.
+I also picked up several clients and referrals.
+I followed up on those referrals with a note of gratitude.

 It isn’t what’s written in the note experts say, it’s the fact you sent it.
 Gratitude feels good.
-When I worked at USC, a former Gamecock football player, Henry Taylor, called me asking for my Clemson football tickets.
-I felt bad because I’d given away my allotment.
-But, we had a nice chat anyway.
+When I worked at the University of South Carolina, Henry Taylor called me on afternoon.
+A former football player, he asked for my Clemson football tickets.
+I felt bad because I’d given away my allotment, but we had a nice chat anyway.
 A week later, I opened an envelope with a note from Henry.
 Henry thanked me for taking his call and for being nice about the tickets I DIDN’T give him.
 That’s class and something I’ll never forget.

 Stuck on what to say?